fbpx

 How do you say “Merry Christmas” in Portuguese?

 After Christmas Day, holiday greetings in Portugal usually shift to focus on the upcoming year.
-You may hear people say feliz Ano Novo which means “have a happy New Year,” or melhores votos para o ano novo, which means “best wishes for the new year.”
+You may hear people say “Feliz Ano Novo,“ which means “Have a happy New Year,” or “Melhores votos para o Ano Novo,“ which means “Best wishes for the New Year.”

 What is the weather like in Portugal at Christmas?

-Portugal isn’t known for white Christmases, since the location of the country along the Atlantic Ocean gives Portugal a much milder climate than the U.S., Canada, and much of Europe.
+Portugal isn’t known for white Christmases since the location of the country along the Atlantic Ocean gives Portugal a much milder climate than the U.S., Canada, and much of Europe.

 In Lisbon, December temperatures typically range from 48.9°F (9.4°C) to 59.5°F (15.3°C).
 The month brings an average of 14 days of rainfall, amounting to a total of a little less than 5 inches.
 Water temperatures are usually around 61.9°F (16.6°C), which most people find too cold for swimming.

-How is Christmas celebrated in Portugal?
+What is Christmas Eve like in Portugal?

 Prior to leaving for Mass, families with children make secret last-minute preparations for the night, including laying the figurine of the infant Jesus in the family’s Nativity scene, placing presents for kids under the tree, and filling their shoes with small gifts.